 top of page

-How to Write Copy That Sells in 6 Practical Steps
+How to Write Copy That Sells: 12 Practical Tips

 an illustration of a woman typing on her laptop

-Copywriting is the art and science of using the right words to inspire the right actions - words that resonate with your customers so deeply that they're ready to open their wallets and pull out their credit cards.
+In simple words, sales copywriting is using the right words to inspire the right actions - words that resonate with your customers so deeply that they're ready to open their wallets and pull out their credit cards.

 So, before you write a word of your sales copy, think about who you're talking to.
 Define your customer avatar - this is the ideal client you'll be writing your sales copy for from now on.